FAITH LAPIDUS: This is SCIENCE IN THE NEWS in VOA Special English. I'm Faith Lapidus.

 Some headaches may prove difficult and require time to treat.
 But many experts today are working toward cures or major help for chronic headaches.

-STEVE EMBER: The U.S. Headache Consortium is a group with seven member organizations.
-They are working to improve treatment of one kind of headache -- the migraine.
+BOB DOUGHTY: The US Headache Consortium is a group with seven member organizations.
+They are attempting to improve treatment of one kind of headache -- the migraine.
 Some people experience this kind of pain as often as two weeks every month.
 The National Headache Foundation says about seventy percent of migraine sufferers are women.

-BARBARA KLEIN: One migraine sufferer is Curtis Croley of Ellicott City in Maryland.
-He had head pain as a child.
-Mr. Croley says he does not know what kind of headaches they were.
+FAITH LAPIDUS: One migraine sufferer is Curtis Croley of Ellicott City, Maryland.
+Mr. Croley had head pain as a child.
+He says he does not know what kind of headaches they were.
 But when he suffered severe headaches as an adult, doctors identified the problem as migraine.